asvid/asvid.github.io/_posts/2022-04-04-tech_proposals_and_decision_logs.md

 `Tech Proposals` are a less formal way for internal documentation created before actual implementation.
 They also facilitate making technical decisions.

 Creating such documents is useful when:
-- we already have a 'system' and not just an 'application', i.e. many services and customers cooperating at different levels
+- we already have a 'system' and not just an 'application', i.e. multiple services and clients cooperating at different levels
 - bigger changes must go through the architect or the security department (best regards, fintech)
 - the new feature requires a lot of competence and cooperation between teams is needed
 - we work in a diffuse and asynchronous environment